dagargo/emu3bm/README.md

 On EIV banks, content listing and sample extraction is possible by using the `emu4bm` binary included in this project.
 Note that `emu4bm` is very experimental.

+Other interesting features are:

+* Preset import from SFZ files
+* Bulk edition
+* Setting the pitch bend range beyond the 12 semitones limit

 ## Installation

 As with other autotools project, you need to run the following commands.